7491 Connelley Drive

 The Maryland Department of Transportation State Highway Administration (MDOT SHA) Office of Maintenance (OOM) provides general supervision, support, budget preparation, and administration for the following divisions:

-The director of maintenance is the principal advisor to the State Highway Administrator and Deputy Administrator, Operations in Hanover concerning highway maintenance, equipment needs, facilities management, management budget control, emergency response, homeland security, inventory reduction, and manpower and resource allocation.
+The director of maintenance is the principal advisor to the State Highway Administrator and Deputy Administrator, Operations in Hanover concerning highway maintenance, equipment needs, facilities management, management budget control, emergency response, inventory reduction, and manpower and resource allocation.

 This office also functions as the Emergency Operations Center, coordinating field operations with the needs of the State Highway System.
 During emergencies, this coordination extends to other State agencies such as the Maryland State Police (MSP), the Maryland Emergency Management Agency (MEMA), and the Department of the Environment (DOE).